Prince Harry, Meghan Markle Spend Easter In Her Toronto Pad: See Pics Of Meghan’s Home

 Meghan loves art as is evidenced by the works of Gray Malin and Inslee Fariss which is displayed in her home.

 Outside, Meghan has taken care into creating an outside space worthy of indoor living.
 With a stunning black metal love seat with modern black and white striped cushions, Markle created a cozy garden nook.
-The seating area features a BBQ, wooden decking and sprays of hydrangeas which she planted herself.
+The seating area features a BBQ, wooden decking, and sprays of hydrangeas, which she planted herself.

 And her bed?
 Meghan brings the eclectic and vintage together in her large wrought iron birdcage design bed.
 The only problem is, can Harry convince Bogart and Guy to share their mistress?